 Individual therapy is a type of counseling that is also commonly referred to as psychotherapy or talk therapy.
 Trained mental health professionals deliver treatment in a safe, confidential, one-on-one setting.
 During this time, clients can explore their feelings and identify areas that may need work, including beliefs, behaviors, memory influences, or addictions.
 The overall goal of this type of therapy is to help the client talk through mental health concerns so that they can heal and move toward a healthier life.

 Psychotherapy has been shown to result in fewer relapses related to common conditions such as moderate anxiety and depression.
 The right kind of therapy can have long-lasting positive effects.
-Oftentimes, individual therapy is more effective than rehabilitation drugs or medical treatments alone, and techniques such as CBT and DBT are evidence-based, providing further backing to their effectiveness.
+Oftentimes, individual therapy is more effective than rehabilitation drugs or medical treatments alone, and techniques such as cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) are evidence-based, providing further backing to their effectiveness.

-Individual therapy is known to have the following benefits:
+The individual therapy process is known to have the following benefits:

 - Effective for all ages